-Wilderness tourism (also known as nature based tourism, rural tourism, or commercial backcountry recreation, adventure tourism or ecotourism) is a key contributor to BC’s GDP and a significant private sector employer in BC.
-Direct tourist expenditures on adventure tourism products is approximately $2.0 billion dollars.
+Wilderness tourism (also known as nature-based tourism, rural tourism, or commercial backcountry recreation, adventure tourism or ecotourism) is a key contributor to BC’s GDP and a significant private-sector employer in BC.
+Direct tourist expenditures on adventure tourism products are approximately $2.0 billion.
 This figure does not include the billions of dollars in tourism supply services (hotels, restaurants, transportation, etc) that the sector supports.

 The wilderness tourism sector represents 26,000 direct full-time jobs and some 40,000 jobs in total.
 According to BC Statistics, these jobs on average are relatively high-value jobs, adding over double the value of the average retail services job.

 The quality of BC’s wilderness is an important factor for travelers choosing BC as a tourism destination.

 In addition, wilderness tourism is the main driver of all tourism in BC, which in total represents $17 billion in revenue and 132,000 direct jobs.
 We are the ‘Super’ in BC’s tourism brand ‘Supernatural’ BC.